…A New Providence Guy!

 - Instrumental in the creation of our annual New Providence Street Fair.

-- Creating the New Providence Diversity Committee and advocating for a welcoming and inclusive
+- Creating and supporting the New Providence Diversity Committee, always advocating for a welcoming, engaged, and inclusive community.

 - Implementation of a comprehensive road resurfacing program.